microsoft/presidio/docs/analyzer/customizing_nlp_models.md

     !!! note "Note"
         Presidio can currently use one NLP model per language.

-##### Using a previously loaded NLP model
+## Using a previously loaded spaCy pipeline

-If the app is already loading an NLP model, it can be re-used to prevent presidio from loading it again by extending the relevant engine.
+If the app is already loading an existing spaCy NLP pipeline, it can be re-used to prevent presidio from loading it again by extending the relevant engine.

     ```python
     from presidio_analyzer import AnalyzerEngine